About the Lab

 Justin joined RHG with a background in international affairs and defense.
 Prior to RHG, he worked as a Cryptologic Technician in the Navy, a Foreign Service Officer at State, and a defense contractor.
 He is a graduate of Boston University and the Defense Language Institute.
 He has also taken advanced graduate training in Chinese Studies at the University of Hawaii and data science and data engineering courses at Galvanize in San Francisco.

-Yuqi is a Pre-Doctoral Fellow at EPIC working on the Climate Impact Lab.
+Yuqi was a Pre-Doctoral Fellow at EPIC working on the Climate Impact Lab.
 Her area of interest is inter-disciplinary research including economics of climate change and pollution.
 Prior to joining EPIC, she studied at the University of Chicago Booth School of Business with a focus on finance and received an MBA.
 She also holds a Bachelor of Science in Mathematics and Economics from MIT.

-Jingyuan is a Pre-Doctoral Fellow at EPIC and works on the Climate Impact Lab with Michael Greenstone.
+Jingyuan was a Pre-Doctoral Fellow at EPIC and works on the Climate Impact Lab with Michael Greenstone.
 She is interested in the economics of environmental degradation and climate change.
 Prior to joining the University of Chicago, she worked as a research assistant at Cornell Institute for China Economic Research.
 Jingyuan holds an MS in Applied Economics from Cornell University and a Bachelor degree in Environmental Science and Economics from Peking University.

 Jiacan Yuan is a climatologist who is interested in understanding the fundamental dynamical processes in the atmosphere and improving climate models, which could give us better predictive power and risk assessment of the changing climate.
 Her research apparatus is built with a fusion of advanced statistical methods, idealized general circulation models (GCM), and state of the art climate models.
 At present, her research is focused on assessing economic risks from the projection of future climate.
 Jiacan has worked on several projects on climate dynamics, including the response of large-scale circulations in the warming climate, its effects on regional weather patterns and extreme events, tropical influence on mid-latitude weather, and dynamical mechanisms of sub-seasonal variability of mid-latitude jet streams.